Dent in the pipeline: NHL draft-eligible players take a hit - WTMJ

 “Roll with the punches,” Clarke said.
 “I wish I could have played in Barrie and been with my friends and been with my Barrie Colts team, but I’m still really happy I got to play hockey this year and in a cool environment. … I think I made the best out of my situation.”

-With that in mind, professional executives aren’t wasting any time feeling sorry for themselves because they couldn’t scout players in person or get the full picture of what they can do on the ice like normal.
+With that in mind, team executives aren’t wasting any time feeling sorry for themselves because they couldn’t scout players in person or get the full picture of what they can do on the ice.

-“I’m mostly thinking of those kids, that it’s their draft year, they haven’t gotten a chance to put their best foot forward,” Stanley Cup-winning Lightning GM Julien BriseBoise said.
+“I’m mostly thinking of those kids, that it’s their draft year, they haven’t gotten a chance to put their best foot forward,” Tampa Bay GM Julien BriseBoise said.
 “They haven’t got a chance to showcase themselves at such an important juncture in their career.
 In the grand scheme of things, this isn’t making or breaking their career, but I know it means a lot to those kids from an emotional standpoint, so I mostly feel for them.”

 PRICE IS OUT